PARTNERS FOR THE RIDE

 - Half Saddlebreds

 Saddlebred Record is designed to provide a reference source of current and accurate information concerning the breeding records of Saddlebred stallions and mares, to identify successful breeding combinations, to identify and honor the outstanding performers of the show ring, and to keep the history of the breed.
-Upon earning enough points at USEF-licensed Saddlebred competitions, USEF Lite and ASHA Star Shows and being approved as a Champion, a horse will be awarded the permanent "CH" prefix to its name on ASR records.
+Upon earning enough points at USEF-licensed Saddlebred competitions, USEF Lite and American Saddlebred Horse and Breeders Association (ASHBA) Star Shows and being approved as a Champion, a horse will be awarded the permanent "CH" prefix to its name on the Registry of the ASHBA records.
 Saddlebred Record Champions are acknowledged each year in the Journal of the American Saddlebred.

 - American Saddlebreds competing in the performance, park, show pleasure, and country pleasure sections must earn 15 points.